 Community service letters are available for high school students.
 Tax receipts are available to donors.

-The sale always runs from a Monday thru Wednesday, with collection of goods on the preceeding Sunday morning.
+The sale always runs from a Monday thru Wednesday, with collection of goods on the preceding Sunday morning.

 - Rummage Sale collection is on Sunday between 9:00 am and 1:00 pm.